Gavin-Persad/predictions/plan.md

 - check routing to ensure that players who are logged in, get redirected from log in to the dashboard.
 - errors showing when going to enter scores page due to adding lavery cup selections
 - view george cup - scroll bar for columns is just off bottom of the page
+- my predictions, an entered form says elminated on lavery cup before host has entered scores, this should say waiting on results.
+- george cup doesn't show winners or player vs player games until next round is drawn, winners should show as soon as there are points in place.

 24. Test thoroughly with 1 player and 1 host